 Cream Cheese Frosting Ingredients

-- Shredded Coconut — Toasting the coconut before adding it to the mix is highly recommended.
+- Shredded Coconut: Toasting the coconut before adding it to the mix is highly recommended.
 This added step really intensifies the flavor of the coconut.

-- Walnuts — Again, toasting the walnuts brings out their flavor, so make sure to include this step.
+- Walnuts: Again, toasting the walnuts brings out their flavor, so make sure to include this step.
 Pecans can be substituted.

-🍰How To Make Carrot Cake with Pineapple
+🍰 Carrot Cake with Pineapple and Coconut

-Preheat oven to 350-degrees F.
+Preheat oven to 325F

-STEP 8: Cool the cakes for 10 minutes then invert them onto a wire rack.
+Step 8: Cool the cakes for 10 minutes, then invert them onto a wire rack.
 Slowly peel off the parchment paper.
 Allow them to come to room temperature before frosting.

 I recommend these pans and this wire rack.
 Or if you prefer, you can use a regular wire rack.